Question:

 Is Drug Addiction a Disease?

 There is an ongoing debate about whether drug addiction should be considered a disease or not.
 Many consider drug addiction to be a brain disease due to how it changes brain chemistry.
+Understanding addiction as a disease can help reduce stigma and promote empathy towards those affected.
 The American Society of Addiction Medicine (ASAM) and the National Institute on Drug Abuse (NIDA) both support this view.

 Get confidential help from our addiction treatment specialists in Orange County.
 Call to join our rehab program today!

 It’s difficult to say for sure what the most addictive drug in the world is, objectively speaking.
+Ranking the most addictive substances is complex and depends on various factors, including how the substance affects the brain, the speed of dependence, and the severity of withdrawal.
 Addiction is a subjective experience – what one person feels cannot be directly compared to another.

 Environmental factors, such as a person’s peer group and upbringing, as well as the availability of the drug, can also play a role.
 For instance, someone who grew up smoking cigarettes with their friends may find it hard to quit smoking, especially since cigarettes are so widely available.